 Crater Lake National Park, Oregon

-This park is not only home to the United State’s deepest lake (1,943 feet) but is also home to a sleeping volcano -- so there’s plenty of photo opportunities for nature lovers.
+This park is home to the United State's deepest lake and a sleeping volcano, so there are plenty of photo opportunities for nature lovers.
 Campers can choose between Mazama (for RV and tent camping) and Lost Creek (tents only) campgrounds.
-And yes, there’s also backcountry camping with a permit.
+And yes, there's also backcountry camping with a permit.
 Park information centers are currently closed, and some activities are canceled although the park has reopened, but the park has not announced an opening date for the campgrounds, which usually open for the season in June or July.

 There are a number of campsites located in this park, including Jumbo Rocks Campground, known for its big boulder rocks that shelter sites from the wind.
-But you can also choose between the park’s 124 sites among its 800,000 acres, which are all first-come, first-serve.
-Plenty of options to see the park’s namesake, the Mojave Desert native Joshua tree.
+But you can also choose between the park's 100+ sites among its 800,000 acres, which are all first-come, first-serve right now.
+Campsites are currently open at the park, but all programs are canceled.

 Yosemite National Park, California

-Want to see some of the biggest trees in North America.
+Want to see some of the biggest trees in North America?
 Look no further than these national parks.
 Set up camp among the 14 main campgrounds in Sequoia and Kings Canyon.
-Most campgrounds are first come, first served, but that is not the case this year — the parks require that campers make reservations for the remainder of the 2020 season when they reopen.
+Most campgrounds are usually first come, first served, but that is not the case this year — the parks require that campers make reservations for the remainder of the 2020 season when they reopen.
 These parks are currently open, but all facilities, including campgrounds, are closed.

 Haleakala National Park, Hawaii

-You’ll get amazing views anywhere else in Hawaii, so why not while you’re camping in the state’s national park?
-The biggest draw of the park is a 10,023-foot dormant volcano, which is a great spot for the best views of Hawaii’s natural landscape.
-You can choose to stay in Kīpahulu (a drive-up campground), the Summit Area (both drive-up and wilderness camping), and the Wilderness Area when these sites reopen — these campgrounds, visitor centers, and some trails are currently closed.
+The biggest draw of this state's national park is a 10,023-foot dormant volcano, which is a great spot for the best views of Hawaii's natural landscape.
+You can choose to stay in the Kīpahulu Area, the Summit Area, or the Wilderness Area when these sites reopen — these campgrounds, visitor centers, and some trails are currently closed.

 Denali National Park, Alaska

-If you’ve never been to Alaska, you’re missing out.
-Some of the United States’ more beautiful scenery can be found there.
-Denali State Park offers six million acres of land to see wildlife, beautiful trails and plenty of plants, creeks and mountains, including Mount McKinley, North America's tallest peak.
+If you've never been to Alaska, you're missing out.
+Some of the United States' most beautiful scenery can be found there.
+Denali National Park offers six million acres of land to see wildlife, beautiful trails, and plenty of plants, creeks, and mountains, including Mount McKinley, North America's tallest peak.
 Choose from six established campgrounds with a combined 291 sites.
 Most campgrounds have plans to reopen this summer — exact dates can be found on the Denali National Park website.